1nventors/Pokedex/README.md

 ---

 ## 🎮 Example Interaction
-You can search the name of Pokemon or the ID, please give a try in the my [Site](https://1nventors.github.io/Pokedex/)
+You can search the name of Pokemon or the ID, please give a try in the Pokedex [Site](https://1nventors.github.io/Pokedex/)